arafato/hackathon-k8/README.md

 4. An [Alibaba Cloud Container Registry](https://www.alibabacloud.com/help/doc-detail/60945.htm) with the right build and trigger configuration.
 Make sure to pull from the VPC-endpoint to save on outbound internet bandwidth.
 Check out our documentation at https://www.alibabacloud.com/help/doc-detail/60997.htm

 ## 2 - Reliable geo-redundant serverless cross-region deployment pipeline

+In this scenario you will learn how to set up and configure a reliable and geo-redundant deployment pipeline between our *Shanghai* region and our *UK* region.

+The binaries and docker images are being built and pushed to the Alibaba Cloud Container Registry instance in *UK*.
+The docker image is then asynchronously replicated over our private backbone network to a registry instance in *Shanghai* where the image is then automatically deployed to the Kubernetes cluster.

 1. You'll need a Github (or BitBucket, Private Gitlab) project with a working Dockerfile that contains an app or a service that provides some sort of web interface.
 The [Kuard](https://github.com/kubernetes-up-and-running/kuard) project might be a good idea to start with for example.

 2. A Managed Kubernetes Cluster on Alibaba Cloud in *Shanghai* (`cn-shanghai`) region.
 Check out our documentation at https://www.alibabacloud.com/help/doc-detail/95108.htm on how to create a cluster through the web console.
 Check out https://www.alibabacloud.com/help/doc-detail/86378.htm for information on how to configure `kubectl` to access your cluster.<br>